Skip to main content

 In summary, the Lorentz transformation equations rest fundamentally on the required linearity of the transformation and on the invariance of the spacetime interval.
 Invariance of the interval was used twice in the derivation.
 First, we examined a pair of events both of which occur at the same fixed location in the rocket, so that rocket time between these events-proper time, wristwatch time-equals the space-time interval between them (Section 11.3).
 Second, we demanded that the interval also be invariant between every possible event and the reference event (the present section).

-This page titled 11.5: Completing the Derivation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Edwin F. Taylor & John Archibald Wheeler (Self-Published (via W. H. Freeman and Co.)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.5: Completing the Derivation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Edwin F. Taylor & John Archibald Wheeler (Self-Published (via W. H. Freeman and Co.)) via source content that was edited to the style and standards of the LibreTexts platform.